 Wow, where’d summer go?
-One minute you’re shaking the dust off your inner tubes and the next it’s like, “Hey, where are you parking for tailgates this year?”
+One minute you’re grilling up burgers for the Fourth of July and the next Labor Day is right around the corner.
 But don’t lament the end of summer; fall brings the nicest time of the year in many parts of the country — specifically, those parts where trees go from green to all shades of red, yellow, and orange.
 Driving to see those colors is fun, but to really experience their magic, a train ride is the way to go.
-Across the United States, there are some spectacular railroad trips to see the fall foliage, from the famous New England autumn landscapes to more underrated fall destinations like Colorado and Tennessee.
+Across the United States, there are some spectacular railroad trips to see the fall foliage, from the famous New England autumn landscapes to more underrated fall destinations like Colorado, Alaska, and Tennessee.
 Here are the 16 best scenic train trips in the US you need to hitch a ride on this fall.

 1. Adirondack Scenic Railroad — New York